Foundation Credential vs Method Training:

 How Widely Recognized Are the CECs — and How Much Are They Worth?

-IBBFA publishes specific CEU hours for each of its 7 CEC providers: ACE 3.5, NASM 1.9, AFAA 28, ISSA 35, CanFitPro 15, NPCP 35, AUSactive 8.
+IBBFA publishes specific CEU hours for each of its 7 CEC providers: ACE 3.5, NASM 1.9, AFAA 28, ISSA 35, CanFitPro 15, NPCP 35, AUSactive 8 — plus REPs UK endorsement covering 4 continents.
 Some method programs name comparable provider counts but publish fewer hours publicly.

-What to ask of any program: not just "how many providers," but "how many CEU hours per provider."
+What to ask of any program: not just "how many providers," but "how many CEU hours per provider — and is it internationally endorsed?"

 Do You Need a Specific Method's Choreography?